ietxaniz/delock/readme.md

 # Delock

 Delock is a Go library that enhances the standard `sync.Mutex` and `sync.RWMutex` with additional deadlock detection capabilities.
-It's designed to help developers identify and debug deadlock situations in Go applications by providing detailed stack trace information and customizable timeout features.
+It's designed to help developers identify and debug deadlock situations in Go applications by providing concise, grouped stack trace information and customizable timeout features.

 ## Features

-- Extends `sync.Mutex` and `sync.RWMutex` with deadlock detection.
+- Extends `sync.Mutex` and `sync.RWMutex` with enhanced deadlock detection.
+- Provides streamlined deadlock reports, grouping occurrences by lock type and focusing on key code lines for quicker analysis.
-- Captures stack trace information when a deadlock is detected.
+- Captures essential stack trace information when a deadlock is detected.
 - Customizable timeout for lock acquisition.
 - Minimal changes required for integration into existing Go code.